Child Tax Credit: Do You Qualify For A Monthly Check?

 An income increase in 2021 to an amount above the $75,000 ($150,000) threshold could lower a household’s Child Tax Credit.
 The IRS has confirmed that they’ll soon allow claimants to adjust their income and custodial information online, thus lowering their payments.
 Failure to do so could increase one’s tax bill or reduce one’s tax refund once 2021 taxes are filed.

 Eligibility requires that the dependent be a part of the household for at least half of the year and be at least half supported by the taxpayer.
 A taxpayer who makes above $95,000 ($170,000) — where the income limits phase out entirely– will not be eligible for the expanded credit.
-But they can still claim the existing $2,000 credit per child.READ MORE: Child Tax Credit: Will Advance Monthly Payments Help Families?
+But they can still claim the existing $2,000 credit per child.READ MORE: Child Tax Credit: When Is Your Check Coming?

 Families that may be eligible received a qualifying letter in the first half of June.
 It read, in part, “If you’re eligible for advance CTC payments and want to receive these payments, you don’t need to take any action.
 You will receive a letter with more details.”